neasair/website/content/about.md

 Another way that NEASAIR is different is that it complements the existing plethora of blogs / online magazines on international relations / security in the NEA region.
 Some blogs offer insights into the views and opinions of media and other sources of one specific nation/language group.
 NEASAIR has the unique advantage of being able to highlight the different viewpoints of different nations in the region in relation to events which effect their collective and individual interests - or which are the cause/product of conflicts of interests between these nations.
 Moving forward, there will be a greater attempt to show, side by side, the different opinions of different players in the region on single issues - in particular disputes between nations, wherein writers on one side may be led to misrepresent the position of the other nation.
 In this sense, NEASAIR hopes to expose readers to the different arguments presented by each side, and not merely the positions attributed to them by third parties.

+## SUBMISSIONS

+Although NEASAIR is a one-man volunteer operation at the moment, it plans to grow.
+Readers who are competent translators are welcome to submit translations of articles Anglophone readers would find interesting.
+Submissions should include a short translator bio and a link to the original article.

+While I reserve the right to make decisions on what will be published on this site, I will make sure I look over all submissions.
+If the article is on the long side (above 2000 words) please send a 'pitch' in advance.

 ## NOTES ON TRANSLATION

 NEASAIR's foremost goal is to create a 'window' into the region for a general readership.
 Thus while there will be a greater attention to detail and nuance in cases of diplomatically sensitive issues/statements, in most circumstances, nuances may be brushed over and details may be omitted when they are deemed to be extraneous, confusing, or if they reduce a text's narrative flow.
 In certain cases, the texts presented on this site may be more aptly described as paraphrases rather than bona fide translations.